rx-angular/rx-angular/libs/state/actions/docs/Readme.md

  commands({refreshUser: true, refreshList: true});
 ```

-If there is the need to make a combined signal you can also select multiple signals and get thier emissions in one stream:
+If there is the need to make a combined signal you can also select multiple signals and get their emissions in one stream:
 ```typescript
  refreshUserOrList$ = commands.$(['refreshUser', 'refreshList']);
 ```
+This is the equivalent to "merge" the actions together.
+This first emission of a single action will also emit first in the combined channel.

 ## Signals in components